jjnurminen/hpimon/README.md

 To test the monitor, you can stream data from a file.
 This requires `neuromag2ft` version >= 3.0.2.
 In the config file, specify `SERVER_OPTS = --file test_raw.fif`.
 Specify also `HPI_FREQS` as they are not available via the FieldTrip header.
 Note that the `--chunksize` option of `neuromag2ft` has no effect when streaming from a file.

+## Running on a separate workstation

+You need to:

+-start the neuromag2ft server yourself on sinuhe (set `SERVER_AUTOSTART = 0` in config, so that hpimon will not try to manage it)
+-set `HOSTNAME = sinuhe` in config (or whatever the hostname of the acquisition computer is in your network) -open firewall on sinuhe, or at least tcp port 1972.
+You can temporarily disable the firewall by issuing the command `/etc/init.d/iptables stop` (be aware of the security implications)

 ## (Known) issues

 The CPU usage seems extremely high, at least according to top.
 Apparently this is caused by the matrix computations.
 Not sure if it's a real issue.